 The crochet spike stitch, sometimes called the single crochet spike stitch, is an easy crochet stitch that can be used to add beautiful detail to the body or edging of a project.
 The stitch has also been called the elongated single crochet or the long single crochet, which gives you an idea of what it looks like.
-It is worked exactly like a regular single crochet stitch except that it is placed uniquely so that it looks longer than the traditional sc.
-Do not confuse this stitch with the extended... single crochet, which is a different stitch, despite the confusingly similar name!
+It is worked exactly like a regular single crochet stitch except that it is placed uniquely so that it looks longer than the traditional single crochet.
+Do not confuse this stitch with the extended single crochet, which is a different stitch, despite the confusingly similar name.

-Finally, a note.
-This stitch is crocheted, but it bears some resemblance to the embroidered blanket stitch.
+Finally, this stitch is crocheted, but it bears some resemblance to the embroidered blanket stitch.
 If you'd like to do a crocheted version of the blanket stitch instead of embroidering it to create a detailed design on a project, this stitch is one possible substitute.

 Single Crochet With Spike Stitch

 Begin by making a few regular single crochet stitches across the row.
-In this tutorial, we'll alternate 3 dc, then one spike stitch, so go ahead and make three single crochet stitches to start this row.
+In this tutorial, we'll alternate 3 dc and then one spike stitch, so go ahead and make three single crochet stitches to start this row.

 Spike Stitch: Where to Insert Crochet Hook